ALTIBASE/Documents/ReleaseNotes/eng/Altibase_7_3_0_0_1_Release_Notes.md

 ##### Replication Protocol Version

-The major and minor versions of the replication protocol version have not been changed, but the patch version has been updated.
-Thus, LAZY mode replication is compatible between older and newer versions, but EAGER mode replication and other additional features that require the same replication protocol version are not compatible.
+The replication protocol version indicates the compatibility of replication for both backward compatibility and compatibility with additional replication features.

+Altibase replication in LAZY mode ensures the Altibase replication backward compatibility because there is no change in major and minor versions of the replication protocol.
+However, it does not ensure compatibility with replication additional features including EAGER mode replication, because the patch version has been changed.

 > ###### Altibase Replication Backward Compatibility
 >